Phil Gifford: The problem with the Sam Cane hysteria

 Flights booked, players released: Rumours grow for SBW switch

 One query was who they rated as the toughest New Zealand player.
-Cane got 41% of the votes.
-Daylight was in second place, and in third place was Brodie Retallick on 18%.
+Cane got 41 per cent of the votes.
+Daylight was in second place and in third was Brodie Retallick on 18 per cent.
 Cane was also the most respected player.

 Another tick for Cane as a successor to Kieran Read would surely have been the character Cane has shown since he was a teenager.